A Large Part of the TheosophistsStill Ignore the Original Teachings

 “The Friendly Philosopher”, Robert Crosbie, Theosophy Company, Los Angeles, USA, 1945, 416 pp., see p.
 174. See also the article by John Garrigues entitled “On the Mahatma Letters”, which is easy to find in our associated websites.

 An initial version of the above article was published at “The Aquarian Theosophist”, May 2017, pp. 2-3.
-It has no indication as to the name of the author.
+It had no indication as to the name of the author.
+The text has been available in the websites of the Independent Lodge since October 2017.

 On 14 September 2016, after examining the state of the esoteric movement worldwide, a group of students decided to found the Independent Lodge of Theosophists.
 Two of the priorities adopted by the ILT are learning from the past and building a better future.